 REFLECT: What ideas about lifestyle coaching resonated with me the most?
 Why?

 APPLY: What are some practical implications for integrating a coaching approach into health ministries at my church?
 What might need to change?
-INSPIRE: How has God been speaking to my heart during this session?

 ACTION STEP: What could I do next to act on these insights?
 When will I do it?